CyberSource/cybersource-rest-client-node/docs/InstrumentIdentifierApi.md

 var apiInstance = new CyberSource.InstrumentIdentifierApi();

+var instrumentIdentifierTokenId = "instrumentIdentifierTokenId_example"; // String | The TokenId of a Instrument Identifier.

+var opts = {
-var profileId = "profileId_example"; // String | The id of a profile containing user specific TMS configuration.
+  'profileId': "profileId_example", // String | The id of a profile containing user specific TMS configuration.

-var tokenId = "tokenId_example"; // String | The TokenId of an Instrument Identifier.

-var updateInstrumentIdentifierRequest = new CyberSource.UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | Specify the previous transaction ID to update.
+  'offset': 0, // Number | Starting record in zero-based dataset that should be returned as the first object in the array.
+Default is 0.
+  'limit': 20 // Number | The maximum number that can be returned in the array starting from the offset record in zero-based dataset.
+Default is 20, maximum is 100.
+};

 var callback = function(error, data, response) {
   if (error) {